Gismondi Civil Litigation Certificate Program

 |Core Courses||Evidence (3 credits)

-Trial Advocacy (2 credits) or Mock Trial Strategy and Practice (2 credits)
+Trial Advocacy (2 credits) or Mock Trial Strategy & Practice (2 credits)

 Federal Courts & Federal Litigation or Pennsylvania Practice (3 credits)